Mound Street Academies

 How does Mound Street Academies spend its money?

 Mound Street Academies directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Mound Street Academies tax-deductible?